HOW TO FIND THE BEST VIEWS IN DUBAI AND SEE IT FROM ABOVE

 Dubai is a fun city but to really understand the city, you have to see it from above – and if you pick a few of the places/activities mentioned in my post, you will get to see Dubai from its best side.

-Planning your 1-day Dubai itinerary?
-Whether you spend one day in Dubai as a stopover or as a day trip from Abu Dhabi etc. this post is about how to spend your time in Dubai.
+Whether you plan to spend one day in Dubai as a stopover or as a day trip from Abu Dhabi – this post will help you plan your trip.

 As a regular Dubai visitor, I know how much the city has to offer – I never tire of it and often revisit old places, but also discover something new each time I visit the city.

 And when people ask me about what to do in Dubai in 1 day, I struggle because I could name tons of place.
-However, I sat down and narrowed it down, so you have a 1-day itinerary for Dubai that will ease your headache of planning.
+However, I sat down and narrowed it down, so that will ease your headache of planning.

-Yes, it is busy day, but I want to make sure you get to see different places and don’t miss out on too much – so you can make the best of your 1 day in Dubai.
+Yes, it is busy 1-day itinerary, but I want to make sure you get to see different places and don’t miss out on too much.

 DISCLAIMER: THIS POST CONTAINS AFFILIATE LINKS – THIS MEANS I MIGHT EARN A SMALL COMMISSION WHEN YOU BUY A PRODUCT/SERVICE (AT NO EXTRA COST TO YOU).
 MORE ABOUT IT HERE.